-Future work on the property should include diamond drilling within the porphyry target, focusing on areas with strong chargeability and coincident copper-in-soil geochemistry, while careful interpretation of the geochemical values on the glacial till covered plateau is required.
-In addition, the skarn targets should be further explored by drilling both along strike and down-dip of the known mineralization to further define the copper-gold skarn horizons.
+Future work on the property should include diamond drilling within the porphyry target, focusing on areas with strong chargeability and coincident copper-in-soil geochemistry.
+In addition, the skarn targets should be further explored by drilling both along strike and down-dip of the known mineralization to define the limits of the copper-gold skarn horizons and to better understand metal and mineral zoning within the system.

-Primary References: NI 43-101 report titled "Technical Report on the Hopper Project, Aishihik Lake area, Yukon Territory, Canada" by Jean Paulter, P.Geo. of JP Exploration Services Inc. for Strategic Metals ltd. and dated February 5, 2014 and filed on www.sedar.com.
+Primary References: NI 43-101 report titled "Technical Report on the Hopper Project in the Dawson Range Gold Belt, Aishihik Lake area, Yukon Territory, Canada" by Jean Paulter, P.Geo. of JP Exploration Services Inc. for Strategic Metals ltd. and dated December 27, 2017 and filed on www.sedar.com.